top of page

 OUR PROGRAMS

-Even before birth children are connected to family, community, culture and place.
-Their earliest development and learning takes place through these relationships, particularly within the context of family.
-Your are your child's first and most influential educator.
+Even before birth, children are connected to family, community, culture, and place.
+Their earliest development and learning take place through these relationships, particularly within the context of family.
+You are your child's first and most influential educator.

 The 5 Learning Outcomes are: